 - Financial newspapers and magazines

 - Research materials prepared by others

 - Corporate rating services

-- Annual reports, prospectuses, filings with the Securities and Exchange Commission - Company press releases - 4.
-Third Party Money Managers Midwestern Securities may introduce clients to third party investment advisors, such as but not limited to Envestnet, who provide discretionary management of individual portfolios of equity, mutual funds, and/or fixed income securities.
-In advising firm's retail clients investing in the programs of third-party investment advisors, the firm uses model portfolios of mutual funds, uniform managed accounts, separately managed accounts, and Exchange Traded Funds (ETF's) sub-accounts provided by a number of institutional investment strategists and based on their information, research, asset allocation methodology and investment strategists.
+- Annual reports, prospectuses, filings with the Securities and Exchange Commission

+- Company press releases

+- 4. Third Party Money Managers Midwestern Securities may introduce institutional clients such as municipalities and school districts to third party investment advisors that provide discretionary management of individual portfolios of equity, mutual funds, and/or fixed income securities.
+Any such referrals are made through the Envestnet platform.
+In advising firm's retail clients investing in the programs of third-party investment advisors, the firm generally uses model portfolios of mutual funds, unified managed accounts, separately managed accounts, and Exchange Traded Funds (ETF's) sub-accounts provided by a number of institutional investment strategists and based on their information, research, asset allocation methodology and investment strategists.
+However, in some instances, the firm may refer retail accounts to third party managers on the Envestnet platform